azunymous/cluster/provisioning.md

 The, more proper solution is to use the DNS01 challenge feature of cert-manager.
 However, this requires setting up authentication.

+## Rook cephfs storage
+- Make sure you have a device attached for OSDs
+- It must not have a file system on it
+- The nodes should not have anything running on :9091

 ---

 - Fix dns provisioning to be configured via global config and scanning master/nodes
 - Allow for multiple masters (high availability)

-- Switch back to CephFS and Rook after configuring correctly and understanding Ceph better
+- reduce containers running as root if possible

+- setup git syncing for vendored repos
 ---
-## Unused
-## Rook cephfs storage
-- Make sure you have a device attached for OSDs
-- It must not have a file system on it
-- The nodes should not have anything running on :9091

-### Rook cephfs shared file system PVCs not being provisioned:

-- To fix `kubectl delete pod -l app=csi-cephfsplugin-provisioner --grace-period=0 --force` restarts the provisioning pods and creates the PVC correctly